mrjhonyvidal/mrjhonyvidal.github.io/hire-me.md

 Please send me a message through the form bellow or use one of the following Freelancer Plataforms: [Workana](https://www.workana.com/freelancer/22c4385db2ad4f196384541a2314bda9) or [Freelancer.com](https://www.freelancer.com/u/ElephWebb).

-I will get back to you within 24 hours with a estimated deadline and price for the job, my minimum price is 15 U$D/ hour, but depending on the size and amount of tasks we can negotiate a fixed price for the whole project that best fit your budget.
+I will get back to you within 24 hours with a estimated deadline and price for the job that fits your budget.

 I'll be more than happy to work in your next great App. :-)